Estimating outflow masses and velocities in merger simulations: impact of r-process heating and neutrino cooling: Conclusions

 Existing prescriptions for the asymptotic properties of matter outflows typically ignore energy losses due to neutrino emission, and sometimes neglect heating due to r-process nucleosynthesis.
 In this manuscript, we provide an easy-to-use prescription to account for these two effects (Eq.~\ref{eq:hC} and Eq.~\ref{eq:Ginf}) [Model C in the figures], as well as a slight modification to the unbound criterion obtained for that model that accounts for the possibility that ejected material does not have enough time to be heated by the r-process to be unbound before it starts falling back onto the black hole (Eq.~\ref{eq:unb}) [Model D in figures].

 Applying our results to existing numerical simulations of BHNS and NSNS mergers, we find that both heating and cooling effects as well as the fluid's internal energy are important to take into account in order to properly predict the mass and kinetic energy of matter outflows.
-The impact of r-process heating/cooling is particularly important for neutron-rich outflows, i.e. for the matter ejected by the tidal disruption of a neutron star in either neutron star-neutron star or black hole-neutron star mergers.
+The impact of r-process heating/cooling is particularly important for neutron-rich outflows, i.e. for the matter ejected by the tidal disruption of a neutron star in either NSNS or BHNS mergers.
 On the other hand, the impact of the heating timescale is found to be relatively small.
 While model D (Eq.~\ref{eq:unb} and Eq.~\ref{eq:Ginf}) is in theory the most accurate model presented here, model C (Eq.~\ref{eq:hC} and Eq.~\ref{eq:Ginf}) provides similar results with a much simpler method.
+This is no longer true when considering instead the fallback timescale of bound material.
+In that case, properly accounting for the finite time over which the r-process occur is crucial to obtain reliable predictions.

 Finally, we compare our results to 3D smooth particle hydrodynamics simulations of merger outflows.
 We find that the simple models presented in this manuscript provide good predictions for the total kinetic energy of the unbound matter, given a heating/cooling model, but that 3D hydrodynamics simulations are required to properly capture the geometry of the outflows.
 Indeed, energy transfer between fluid elements during the expansion of the outflows lead to a wider spread of velocities (and more spherical outflows) in 3D simulations than what would be predicted when blindly applying the simpler models that can be used in merger simulations.
 While we recommend the use of a more advanced criteria for the unbound material and its velocity (models C or D) in simulations, we thus note that these models are no substitutes for more costly yet more accurate 3D simulations of the outflows.